 One easy solution is to sell an interest in your company or give your employees an option to buy an interest in your company.
 The disadvantage of this is that your employees have to come up with cash to purchase that interest.

-Another alternative is to just grant employees an interest in the company.
-This is like giving a cash bonus, but it’s giving a bonus of interest in the company to your employees.
-Now your employees will have taxable income, so they’ll still have to come up with cash to pay the income taxes on that grant.
+Another alternative is just to grant employees an interest in the company.
+This is like giving a cash bonus, but it’s giving your employees a bonus of interest in the company.
+Now, your employees will have taxable income, so they’ll still have to come up with cash to pay the income taxes on that grant.

 Restricted Stock

-If you do grant interest to employees, you may want to consider granting what is called restricted stock.
-Restricted stock is stock that vests over time, and you can choose the time period.
-For example, if you granted 1000 shares of restricted stock, vested over four years with 250 shares vesting every year over four years.
+If you grant interest to employees, you may want to consider granting restricted stock.
+Restricted stock vests over time, and you can choose the period.
+For example, if you grant 1000 shares of restricted stock vested over four years with 250 shares vesting yearly over four years.

 Cash Bonus Plans

-As a final comment, instead of giving equity to your employees, you may want to consider implementing and structuring a good, solid cash bonus plan.
-You can base the cash bonus plan on any metrics that are meaningful to the employee, and you don’t have to use the same metrics for every employee, and that might end up being a better solution, with fewer disadvantages for both you and the employee.
+As a final comment, instead of giving equity to your employees, you may want to consider implementing and structuring a solid cash bonus plan.
+You can base the cash bonus plan on any metrics that are meaningful to the employee, and you don’t have to use the same metrics for every employee, which might end up being a better solution with fewer disadvantages for both you and the employee.